microtears/route_generator_repo/route_generator/README.md

           RouteSettings settings) =>
       child;

-  /// The RouteTransitionDurationField annotation indicates that this
+  /// The transitionDuration annotation indicates that this
   /// field is used to define the length of the page transition.
 The
   /// default value is 300 milliseconds.
   /// It is optional
-  @RouteTransitionDurationField()
+  @transitionDuration
   static Duration transitionDuration = Duration(milliseconds: 400);

   ...